codecharacter/devops-take-home/README.md

 - [requests](https://pypi.org/project/requests/) (PyPI)
   - the standard for making HTTP requests in Python
   - abstracts complexities of making requests so focus can be on consuming data & interacting with services
-  - one of the most download Python packages (~30M/wk)
+  - one of the most downloaded Python packages (~30M/wk)
   - relevant features:
     - keep-alive & connection pooling
     - timeouts